julzaza/wildwitchherbs/_posts/2026-05-13-old-world-tradition-of-drinking-bitter-herbs.md

 ---

+## Sweet Wormwood (Artemisia annua) — the bitter cousin with a different role

+Artemisia annua belongs to the same family as wormwood and mugwort, and shares their characteristic bitterness, but its traditional role in the bitter drink tradition is more specific and less widespread in Europe.

+In Chinese tradition, preparations of qinghao included not only teas and decoctions but also **qinghao wine**, which is a bitter infusion that placed it squarely within the broader tradition of **medicinal bitter drinks**.

+More broadly, Artemisia annua has been **documented as a flavoring for spirits**, including vermouth-style preparations, alongside its better-known relatives.
+Like the other bitter herbs in this tradition, its bitter compounds were traditionally associated with digestive support.
+It was **used for dyspepsia and loss of appetite** in folk medicine contexts.

+Artemisia annua appears more consistently in purification, fever-clearing, and corruption-removal traditions, especially in Eurasian and Chinese contexts, rather than as a daily pre-meal digestive bitter.

+**It was medicine first, drink second.** It was not a habitual table herb the way wormwood became in the Balkans.

+If you want to understand this plant's full character and the strange story of how it found its way from ancient Chinese poetry to modern medicine, see:  **[The Bitter Brew: Artemisia Annua Tea](/artemisia-annua-tea-benefits/)**.

+This story is worth reading in full.

+---

 ## Why Bitterness Disappeared

 As humans evolved, we consumed vast amounts of wild bitter plants throughout the year.
 The loss of bitterness from modern diets happened gradually as **food became sweeter and more processed**, digestive complaints followed.